gromacs/gromacs/docs/install-guide/index.rst

   ``-DGMX_USE_LMFIT=none``.
 * zlib is used by TNG for compressing some kinds of trajectory data
-* Building the |Gromacs| documentation is optional, and requires ImageMagick, pdflatex, bibtex, doxygen, python 2.7, sphinx
+* Building the |Gromacs| documentation is optional, and requires ImageMagick, pdflatex, bibtex, doxygen, python 3.5, sphinx
   |EXPECTED_SPHINX_VERSION|, and pygments.
 * The |Gromacs| utility programs often write data files in formats suitable for the Grace plotting tool, but it is straightforward to use these files in other plotting programs, too.
+* Set ``-DGMX_PYTHON_PACKAGE=ON`` when configuring |Gromacs| with CMake to enable additional CMake targets for the gmxapi Python package and sample_restraint package from the main |Gromacs| CMake build.
+This supports additional testing and documentation generation.

 Doing a build of |Gromacs|
 --------------------------